heliaxdev/juvix/README.md

 [Roswell](https://github.com/roswell/roswell) is required for automatic generation of documentation in [doc/Code](https://github.com/metastatedev/juvix/tree/develop/doc/Code).

-Once Roswell is installed one only needs to add `~/.roswell/bin` to their bash path along with running `ros install metastatedev/org-generation`.
+Once Roswell is installed one only needs to add `~/.roswell/bin` to their bash path along with running `ros install heliaxdev/org-generation`.

+Then run `scripts/precommit.sh`.

 #### REPL